 Graham Hughes trained at The London Hospital.
 In 1969-70, he spent two years with Professor Charles Christian in New York working on the introduction of anti-DNA assays in lupus.
 He set up Europe’s first dedicated lupus clinic in 1971 and described the antiphospholipid syndrome (Hughes Syndrome) in 1983.
 Professor Hughes has published widely on lupus and connective tissue diseases and has published twelve books.
 He is Founder and Editor of the international journal ‘LUPUS’, now in its 20th year.
-His honours include the ILAR International Prize for Rheumatology Research, and Docteur Honoris Causa in the Universities of Marseille and Barcelona.
+His honors include the ILAR International Prize for Rheumatology Research and Docteur Honoris Causa in the Universities of Marseille and Barcelona.
 Professor Hughes is currently Head of The London Lupus Centre.

 The traditional view of Lupus is the butterfly rash in young women, but actually we see 400 Lupus and Antiphospholipid patients in our clinic per month and it is unusual to have a butterfly rash.

 - Prof. Hughes presents us with images of the myriad manifestations of Lupus.
 Joint pains, neurological involvement, another patient with Idiopathic Thrombocytopenic Purpura (ITP) and another patient suffering psychiatric illness.
-In terms of a diagnosis for Lupus, there are many symptoms to look out for, in which Prof.Hughes terms
+In terms of diagnosis for Lupus, there are many symptoms to look out for, in which Prof.Hughes terms

 - Regarding a diagnosis for Lupus there are many symptoms to look out for, in which Prof.Hughes terms the ‘alternative’ criteria:

 This is a major feature, many of our patients dragged to the doctor at 10 or 12.